Chile

 in the wrong area in the event of a missed report, and the possibility that survivors

-from a stricken ship may not be found.
-On arrival at the ship's destination or on
+from a stricken vessel may not be found.
+On arrival at the vessel's destination or

-departure from the CHILREP area, a Final Report (FR) is to be sent.
-CHILREP is a positive
+on departure from the CHILREP area, a Final Report (FR) is to be sent.
+CHILREP is

-reporting system in that, should an expected report become overdue, actions which
+a positive reporting system in that, should an expected report become overdue, actions

-include worldwide communication checks, the alerting of ships in the vicinity and
+which include worldwide communication checks, the alerting of vessels in the vicinity

 Dates and times contained in CHILREP reports are to be in Universal Co-ordinated Time